MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-deployment.md

 ## <a name="new"></a>Install Project Operations to a new CDS environment

 1. As the [Global Administrator or the Power Platform Administrator](https://docs.microsoft.com/power-platform/admin/global-service-administrators-can-administer-without-license) with a Project Operations license, create a new CDS environment in the [PowerPlatform admin center](https://admin.powerplatform.com) with a **CDS database** and **Dynamics 365 Apps** enabled.
 For more information, see [Create and manage environments in the Power Platform admin center](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center).
-2. Select **Microsoft Dynamics 365 Project Operations** from the deployment list of Dynamcis 365 apps.
+2. Select **Microsoft Dynamics 365 Project Operations** from the deployment list of Dynamics 365 apps.

 ## <a name="existing"></a>Install Project Operations to an existing CDS environment